daidodo/format-imports-vscode/README.md

 A sorted array might be `['_', 'a', 'A', 'b', 'B']`.

-You can disable sorting by specifying `"none"` in `sortRules`, e.g.:
+You can also disable sorting by specifying `"none"` in `sortRules`, e.g.:

 ```json
 "sortRules": {